ulmerido/eCommerceApp-Mtazon/README.md

 the code is a bit messy because it was our first time programing at android studio (and 1st time programing in java). for any questions contact me via idoul@mta.co.il

+Created by Ido Ulmer, shai Hasan and Lior Ben - Yehuda